 Millpond Music Festival: Sept 17-19, 2021

 Annual events bring people from all walks of life to Bishop to celebrate music and culture.
 The Millpond Music Festival in September is a lively weekend filled with music and unabashed dancing.
 With the towering peaks of the Sierra Nevada as a backdrop by day and an impressive canopy of stars and the shining Milky Way by night this festival is all about the mingling of music and Mother Nature.

-Now in its 27th year the Millpond Music Festival is a local favorite, enjoyed by young and old alike.
+For more than 30 years, the Millpond Music Festival is a local favorite, enjoyed by young and old alike.
 Visitors also make a point of being in Bishop every September to enjoy this eclectic mix of first-rate musical performances.
-This year the festival takes place from September 21st – 23rd, a time when fall colors are typically at their best.
+This year the festival takes place from September 17-19, a time when fall colors are typically at their best.
 Festival attendees spread picnics on the luscious green lawn of the Millpond Recreation Area and out-of-towners camp in the adjacent campground.
 Large tents arranged under the spreading Cottonwood trees offer workshops and intimate musical presentations.
-Ticket prices range from $30 for one day to $110 for the full three-day pass.
-Get your tickets here.

 A First Nation’s Celebration